anfperez/code-assessment-web/README.md

-# Angela Perez - Work & Co Web Code Assessment
+# Angela Perez - React/Redux Shopping Cart

 This is a copy of the [Redux Shopping Cart Example](https://github.com/reactjs/redux/tree/master/examples/shopping-cart).